 "The fundamental principles of how to write an effective and logically sound text have been invaluable.
-I am still intrigued and fascinated by the power of these subtle, yet persuasive, techniques.
-I regularly employ them when preparing a text or giving a presentation.
 My education has also armed me with a degree of confidence that comes from knowing the rules, a willingness to break them and knowing I’m part of an ever-evolving and developing language."

 What advice do you have for current students who are interested in a career in communications?

 "Stay informed with what is happening in the world of communication - it is constantly evolving.
 Identify the kind of communication role you feel you would enjoy and/or be good at.
 You can seek out specialised educations to refine your skills or, like me, find a job that has the potential to increase your skill level and help you develop in your chosen career.
 If you choose the latter, start looking at what kinds of companies employ communicators.
 Advertising agencies, PR firms, global retailers, news organisations, publishing houses, to name a few.
 Research these companies thoroughly before you even consider drafting a CV."

 Syllabus for students admitted autumn 2017